Tomasdfgh/DeepCapture_Studio/README.md

 # DeepCapture Studio

 ## Introduction
 Welcome to DeepCapture Studio, a software application designed to seamlessly integrate computer vision models into real-time webcam captures.
 Built using the powerful combination of Tkinter for the graphical user interface and PyTorch for deep learning capabilities, DeepCapture Studio brings an intuitive and interactive experience for users to upload their model and test its viability.
-Deep
+DeepCapture is built as a complimentary project to AutoConvNet, which is a software that generates CNN computer vision models completely without code.
+I will include the link to AutoConvNet Repository below.
+As a user, you can create any type of CNN models that you want using AutoConvNet, and test it here in DeepCapture!

 #### Executable Link:
 DeepCapture Studio executable file: [link]